13 FAQs about family bereavement

 You can also purchase a death certificate (and any additional copies you want).
 The executors are likely to need this to allow them to sort out the deceased's financial and legal affairs.

-5. What other officials do I need to tell about the death?
+5. Who do I need to inform about a death?

 There may be several different departments that should be contacted.
 For example, you may need to notify:

 - HM Revenue & Customs and the council tax office